UIM-Showdown/uim-showdown-discord-bot/README.md

 To add a new command to the bot, do the following:

 * Add a function to the ShowdownBot's registerCommands() method annotated with @self.bot.tree.command to define the command and input validation logic.
-It must call self.requestApproval(), and then send a message back to confirm the action.
+It must call self.createSubmission(), and then send a message back to confirm the action.
 * Create an approval handler class in approvalhandlers.py.
-This class's requestApproved() method must handle any non-Discord-facing actions that must be taken when the request is approved.
+This class's submissionApproved() method must handle any non-Discord-facing actions that must be taken when the submission is approved.
-* Assign the approval handler to the command at the top of approvalrequest.py.
+* Assign the approval handler to the command at the top of submissions.py.
 * To register the command in the Discord server, run the bot with the --updatecommands flag: `py -3 ./showdown-bot-poc.py --updatecommands`
   * Try to avoid spamming command updates; Discord will rate-limit the bot if it receives too many update requests.
   * This is not necessary for changes to the code within a command; it is only needed when adding a new command, or changing the syntax of a command (i.e. what parameters it takes)